- Where can I find the FLC's hours?

 The FLC Student Assistant positions are typically posted through the Career Centre and on the FLC website in July.
 You can also email email@example.com with the subject line ‘FLC Job Posting Notification’ in order to be notified by email when the postings go live.

 If you'd like to know more about the positions, or what it’s like to work at the FLC, feel free to speak with one of our FLC Student Assistants or FLC staff.
-You can also email the IMI librarian at firstname.lastname@example.org to request an appointment or information.
+You can also email firstname.lastname@example.org to request an appointment or information.

 All subject areas and some courses (but not all) may have a research guide.
 Look for these in the Starting Points section on the home page of the UTM Library website.
-Please note all Management- and IMI graduate program-related guides are found here.
-Guides for Economics are found here.
+The Management and Economics subject and courses guides can be found on the Starting Points, and contain both general and course-specific resources.

 FLC student assistants can provide basic research help.
 Please ask for assistance at the help desk by the door.

-For more in-depth help, you can book a research consultation with an IMI Librarian by emailing email@example.com.
+For more in-depth help, you can ask the IMI Reference and Research Specialist, or book a research consultation with an IMI Liaison Librarian by emailing email@example.com.
 Please provide the following information:

 - the course or program related to the question